helloitsdave/payment-app-cypress-typescript/README.md

 | TransactionsSuccessTest  | Successful Transaction Tests for different languages |
 | PerformanceAuditTest     | Example Lighthouse Performance Check                 |

-## Docker

-Docker can be used to run the framework against chrome using the following command.

-`docker run -it -v $PWD:/e2e -w /e2e cypress/included:6.8.0 --config baseUrl=https://checkout.stripe.dev/ --browser chrome`

 ## Test Data

 I utilized faker to populate realistic data for each language.